hwillson/meteor-solr-demo/README.md

 ## Search Analytics

+The following analytics are captured for each user:
+- Username of user making the search
+- Search keywords used
+- If the search is a facet refinement, the name of the field used to refine
+- If the search is a facet refinement, the value of the field used to refine
+- Total number of search results from this search
+- Clicked on search result URLs
+- Page clicked on search result was found

+Search analytics can be captured in one of two ways:
+1. In a Mongo database.
+2. In a supported 3rd party cloud based analytics system.

+Define the analytics data capture approach in the deploy/settings.json file.

+Mongo DB:

+    {
+      "public": {
+        "analyticsControl": {
+          "container": "database"
+        }
+      }
+    }

+Cloud Analytics System:

+    {
+      "public": {
+        "analyticsControl": {
+          "container": "cloud"
+        }
+      }
+    }

+### Search Analytics: Database (Mongo)

-Search analytics are captured and stored in the Meteor provided Mongo DB instance.
+Using this approach search analytics are captured and stored in the Meteor provided Mongo DB instance.
 These analytics are only captured for now; this POC does not provide a way to view the captured details (data can be exported from Mongo as needed).
-The following analytics are captured for each user:

-a) Searches made (stored the the Mongo DB `logged_searches` collection).
-Captures:
-- Username of user making the search.
-- Search keywords used.
-- If the search is a facet refinement, the name of the field used to refine.
-- If the search is a facet refinement, the value of the field used to refine.
-- Total number of search results from this search.

-b) Search results selected (stored in the Mongo DB `logged_search_results` collection).
-Captures:
-- Associated search record ID (so results selected can be linked back to search keywords and fields used).
+Searches made are stored in the Mongo DB `logged_searches` collection.
+Search results selected are stored in the Mongo DB `logged_search_results` collection, along with a search record ID to associate selected results back to the search keywords and fields used.
-- Result document link selected.
-- Page search result was found on.

-## TODO

-- Wire search analytics tracking up.
+### Search Analytics: 3rd Party Analytics

+Using this approach search analytics are fired up to a 3rd party cloud based analytics system.
+This approach uses the [okgrow:analytics](https://atmospherejs.com/okgrow/analytics) package.
+Follow that packages configuration instructions to wire up your analytics system of choice.
+This project assumes a default of Google Analytics (but can be easily changed as needed).

+Cloud analytics settings are configured in the deploy/settings.json file:

+    {
+      "public": {
+        "analyticsSettings": {
+          "Google Analytics": {
+            "trackingId": "Your tracking ID"
+          }
+        }
+      }
+    }